MaazSiddiqi/zen/README.md

 # ↑ + --register
 zz deploy --register "npm run build && aws s3 sync dist/ s3://my-bucket"
 ```

+# zen

+A simple command launcher and alias manager

 ## What is this?